anukuljx1/anukuljx1/README.md

 - 👋 Hi, I’m Anukul Das
 - 👀 I’m interested in ...
-Web Development
+Data Analysis and Web Development
-- 🌱 I’m currently learning ...
-Diploma in Computer science and technology
+- 🌱 I’m currently Working With DRDO as a Data Analytics
 - 💞️ I’m looking to collaborate on ...
 Startup Company
 - 📫 How to reach me ... anukuljx1@gmail.com